 - Stan died on 23rd February, 1965.

 He appeared with Stan Laurel in 106 short films, feature films, and cameo roles.
 He was credited with his first film Outwitting Dad in 1914.
 In some of his early works, he was billed as “Babe Hardy”, Babe being his nickname as a young man.
-In 1917, Hardy moved to Los Angeles, working freelance for several Hollywood studios, and he made more than 40 films for Vitagraph between 1918 and 1923, mostly playing the “heavy” for Larry Semon.
+In 1917, Babe moved to Los Angeles working freelance for several Hollywood studios, and he made more than 40 films for Vitagraph between 1918 and 1923, mostly playing the “heavy” for Larry Semon.

 In 1925, he starred as the Tin Man in the Wizard of Oz and was in the film Yes, Yes, Nanette!, starring James Finlayson and directed by Stan Laurel.
 In 1926, Ollie was scheduled to appear in Get ‘Em Young, but he was hospitalised after being burned by a hot leg of lamb.
 Stan was again the director and was recruited to fill in.

-Stan continued to act and appeared in 45 Minutes from Hollywood with Ollie, although they did not share any scenes together, before teaming up officially in 1927.
+Stan continued to act and appeared in 45 Minutes from Hollywood with Babe, although they did not share any scenes together, before teaming up officially in 1927.
 He also has a star on the Hollywood Walk of Fame at 1500 Vine Street.

 - Real name Norvell Hardy.
 Born in Harlem, Georgia, USA on January 18th, 1892.